Transfer of Voluntis Shares to the Euronext Growth Paris Market Effective on February 17, 2021

 Regulatory News:

-Voluntis (Euronext Paris, Ticker: VTX - ISIN: FR0004183960 - the "Company") (Paris:VTX), a leader in the field of digital therapeutics, announces the transfer of the Voluntis shares to Euronext Growth Paris.
+Voluntis (Paris:VTX) (Euronext Paris, Ticker: VTX - ISIN: FR0004183960 - the "Company"), a leader in the field of digital therapeutics, announces the transfer of the Voluntis shares to Euronext Growth Paris.
 This transfer, which was announced on October 28, 2020, will be effective as of the February 17, 2021 trading session.

 This transfer to Euronext Growth Paris is intended to enable Voluntis to be listed on a market more appropriate to its size.
 It will enable the Company to reduce its costs and simplify its operations while continuing to benefit from the attractiveness of the financial markets by approaching new types of investors.